jessefmoore/offensive-tools/README.md

 # Ansible Playbook for Security Tools Installation

 ## Overview
-This repository contains an Ansible playbook to install various security tools on a Linux system.
-Additionally, there is a separate script to install Ansible on Debian-based systems before running the playbook.
+This repository contains an Ansible playbook to install various security tools on a Kali Linux system ONLY.
+Additionally, there is a separate script to install Ansible on Debian (kali)-based systems before running the playbook.

 ## Prerequisites
-- A Debian-based Linux system (Ubuntu, Debian, etc.)
+- A Kali that is barebones
 - Internet access to download necessary packages
 - sudo/root privileges